Michigan State University

 Digital Advertising Analytics

-A hands-on course covering campaign management, digital metrics, platform analytics, and data-driven advertising strategy.
-Students work with real and simulated datasets to build practical analytical skills.
+A hands-on course covering campaign management, digital metrics, platform analytics, and data-driven advertising strategy, using real and simulated datasets.

 Undergraduate